republicofletters/web/casestudies/dalembert/index.md

 [D'Alembert 5]

-D'Alembert's correspondence network : a digital journey into D'Alembert's correspondence using the MRofL tools -
+**D'Alembert's correspondence network : a digital journey into D'Alembert's correspondence using the MRofL tools**

 Ink was designed for the high-level exploration of a single correspondence collection.
 This particular approach is helpful when investigating the character of the network of one prominent individual like Votaire, Franklin, or D'Alembert.
 The data behind the visualization is configured such that all the letters --sent and received--for this central figure are accounted for, but calculations involving different dimensions of his correspondence network do not.
 Ink includes three views: Map, timeline with histogram, and a version of Fineo, a flow diagram.